lerenn/asyncapi-codegen/README.md

 // It should be only used when wanting specifically that, otherwise the clean up
 // will be handled by the Close function. func (ac *AppController) UnsubscribeHello()

-// Listen will wait on the irq channel given in paramter.
-// Thus you will be able to listen to new messages on subscribed channels, and
-// interrupt the listening if you want by sending anything on the IRQ channel. func (ac *AppController) Listen(irq chan interface{})
 ```

 And here is an example of the application that could be written to use this generated